 You may or may not be able to experience this unique sensation, but the finish line isn’t the point.
 The journey of discovery is far more important!

-So far we’ve focused on vaginal orgasms, but we’d be remiss not to mention the differing male orgasms.
+So far we’ve focused on vaginal orgasms, but we’d be remiss not to mention the differing orgasms for people with penises.
 Of course, most people with penises will be familiar with the classic penile orgasm, often characterized by ejaculation, but what do you know about the P-spot?

 The P-spot has been called the male G-spot and is located inside the anus.
 It’s a highly sensitive area that can provide orgasms all by itself when stimulated.
 Refer back to the section on relaxing anal muscles and consider trying digital penetration, or take the challenge a little further and give a small dildo or other toy a try.